aspuru-guzik-group/MERMaid/README.md

     * KGWizard for automated knowledge graph construction
 * You can run MERMaid directly or use each module as a standalone tool for its specific functionality.
 * MERMaid is integrated with the OpenAI provider at present.
 We will extend MERMaid to support other providers and open-source VLMs in future updates.
-* Please note that a GPU is required to run VisualHeist locally.

 ## 1. Installation